wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Q:**&ensp;By what sign do you recognise it?

 **M:**&ensp;That’s the point: it leaves no traces.
 There is nothing to recognise it by.
 It must be seen directly, by giving up all search for signs and approaches.
 When all names and forms have been given up, the real is with you.
 You need not seek it.
 Plurality and diversity are the play of the mind only.
-Reälity is one.
+Reality is one.

-**Q:**&ensp;If reälity leaves no evidence, there is no speaking about it.
+**Q:**&ensp;If reality leaves no evidence, there is no speaking about it.

 **M:**&ensp;It *is*.
 It cannot be denied.
 It is deep and dark, mystery beyond mystery.
 But it *is*, while all else merely happens.